MikhaGitHub/Bitlink-clicks/README.md

 3. Run code a command in prompt python main.py "and your argument as a link".

 ### For check transition on bitlink
+1. Open cmd press on keyboark ```Win + R``` and write cmd and press enter.
+2. Go to your directory where located your main.py.
-1. Run code a command in prompt python main.py "and your argument as a bitlink".
+3. Run code a command in prompt python main.py "and your argument as a bitlink".